L301T/Portfolio/Cloud/CLPI/README.md

-nstallation and Configuration of GLPI on AWS EC2 Debian
+Installation and Configuration of GLPI on AWS EC2 Debian
 Goal: Install and configure GLPI (open-source ticketing system) on an AWS EC2 instance running Debian.

 Steps Performed: